masa-tk37/jets_gem_layer/README.md

 ## Installation

-1. Jets pro should be disabled, as multiple layers with the same project dependencies would be duplicative.
+1. Jets pro would typically be disabled when using this gem.

 ```ruby
 # config/application.rb